leelrs/lidar-scanner-final/README.md

 # lidar-scanner-final
 basic lidar scanner using an msp432e401y, a single ToF sensor &amp; a stepper motor.
 MATLAB for serial comms &amp; data processing &lt;3

-it does work, i promise. though you probably will have to heavily edit the pin assignments in the C code if using on any other microcontroller. also the serial communication line for any other computer.
+it does work, i promise. check hallway_test & ye_olde_hallway.

+though you probably will have to heavily edit the pin assignments in the C code if using on any other microcontroller. also the serial communication line for any other computer.

 pls note (for my own reference tbh): the separation between scanned layers is in the matlab code and is by default set to the number of layers. it can be changed ezpz